Dehing Patkai National Park

 Dehing Patkai National Park is a national park in the Dibrugarh and Tinsukia districts of Assam covering an area of 231.65 km2 of rainforest.
 It is located in the Dehing Patkai Landscape, which is a dipterocarp-dominated lowland rainforest.
 The rainforest stretches for more than 575 km2 in the Dibrugarh, Tinsukia and Charaideo districts.
 The forest further spreads over in the Tirap and Changlang districts of Arunachal Pradesh.
-Dehing Patkai National Park harbours the largest stretch of lowland rainforests in India.
-Dehing Patkai Wildlife Sanctuary was declared as Dehing Patkai Elephant Reserve under Project Elephant.